lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the value of MAX_ACK_REQUESTS,
 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer
+- if the last tile is carried in a Regular SCHC Fragment or an All-1 SCHC Fragment (see {{ACK-on-Error-sender}})

 For each active pair of Rule ID and DTag values, the sender MUST maintain